hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/1-it-in-society/index.md

         - app links to bank account
         - user authenticates payment details

+- electronic funds transfer
+    - advantages
+        - more quick
+        - history recorded in detail
+        - low risk of loss
+        - no need to carry physical money
+            - safe from robbers
+        - lower transaction fees compared to non-cash methods
+        - user friendly
+        - widely accepted by both people and companies
+        - transactions can happen at anywhere with an internet connection
+        - no need to carry money around
+        - automatic payments can be made
+            - on shcedule
+            - without reminders
+            - or any intervention from the user
+    - disadvantages
+        - amount of transaction may be limited by policy
+        - risk from cyber-criminals
+            - danger of losing stored financial data
+        - not anonymous
+        - subjected to survailance from authorities
+        - incompatibilites between e-payment systems could occur
+            - eg: VISA vs Mastercard
+        - system failiure means cannot transfer money
+        - required an internet connection

 ## Other

+- Web Conferencing
+    - hardware required
+        - computer system capable of running the applications
+        - router/modem to connect to internet
+        - telephone / VoIP for audio exchange
+        - speakers to output sounds of others
+        - microphone for audio input to talk
+        - web camera for video
+        - any other specialized collaboration devices
+    - features of software
+        - should have ability to
+            - share presentations
+            - enable co-browsing of internet
+            - enable screen sharing (to view docments)
+            - implement instant messaging feature
+                - (for attendees to chat with each other)
+                - (without interrupting the meeting)
+            - implement VoIP for voice conversations
+            - cross-platform compatibility for client software
+            - allow file sharing
+            - ability to go 'private'
+                - to allow moderators to have confidential conversations
+            - a support system to get assitance
+        - ?? how to discuss visual materials ??
+            - browsers must support HTML/Javascript/animation/web sockets, etc...
+            - users log into system
+            - manager controls sessions (and see which documents are viewed)
+            - mute/unmute controls per participants
+            - can use text chat to discuss documents
+            - whiteboard facilities to share documents
+            - screen-sharing to share documents
+            - polls to gather opinions of participants
+            - screen annotations to markup documents

 - UHD TV
     - Ultra High Definiton Tele-Visions